graysam/bootbox-mcu-fw/docs/wiki/Hardware.md

 ## Sensors & Calibration
 - Use β curve-compatible thermistors (10 kΩ or 100 kΩ) with matching bias resistors.
 The two-point calibration workflow compensates for wiring tolerances.
+- Firmware drops thermistor samples outside the -20 °C to 120 °C window so a loose probe never drives the PID loop into an extreme state.
 - For higher-voltage fans, place a logic MOSFET + flyback diode between PWM pin and load; ensure the gate reference is the MCU ground.

 ## Enclosure / EMI